Optimization for L1-Norm Error Fitting via Data Aggregation: AID for L1-Norm Error Fitting

 Combining Lemmas \ref{lemma_opt_condition} and \ref{lemma_nondecreasing}, it can be shown that $E^t_{\mbox{\begin{scriptsize}best\end{scriptsize}}} - F^t$ is non-increasing in iteration $t$, which indicates that AID monotonically converges to a global optimum of the original problem.

 \begin{proposition} Given an algorithm that solves \eqref{def_agg} optimally, AID for \eqref{def_l1_fit} with $f$ satisfying \eqref{assumption1} monotonically converges to a global optimum of \eqref{def_l1_fit}. \end{proposition} We emphasize here that an algorithm solving the aggregated problem \eqref{def_agg} optimally is a necessary tool to implement AID.
 In most cases, if the original problem can be solved optimally, then the weighted version of the original problem also can be solved optimally.
 However, there exist cases such that the weighted version cannot be solved optimally.
 A popular example is singular value decomposition.
 When weights are given to each element of the data matrix, it becomes not trivial to solve, and only approximation algorithms exist in the literature \cite{Nati03weightedlowrank}.
-In Section \ref{sectoin_application}, we consider $L_1$-norm-based principal component analysis, where the weighted version of the original problem cannot be solved optimally, and we propose a procedure to solve the aggregated problem optimally given an algorithm for the original problem.